dodyg/practical-aspnetcore/projects/mvc/README.md

   * [ View Component - Alternative Declaration](/projects/mvc/view-component-2)

+    This sample is the same as previous sample except the use of Tag Helper invocation.
 Use `@addTagHelper *, <AssemblyName>` to enable the invocation of view component as a Tag Helper.
 Pascal-cased view component class and properties are translated into their lower kebab case.

 ## Razor Class Library (3)